karolina269/shopping-list/README.md

 ## To Do

-- Basic functionalities of the shopping list - creating, updating, deleting
+- Basic functionalities of the shopping list: creating, updating, deleting
 - Single Page Application interface
-- language change option
+- animations, transitions, refine styling